rbaron/b-parasite/code/nrf-connect/samples/ble/README.md

 # Bluetooth Low Energy (BLE)
-In this saple, b-parasite sensors are periodically read and broadcast using Bluetooth Low Energy (BLE) dvertising packets.
+In this sample, b-parasite sensors are periodically read and broadcast using Bluetooth Low Energy (BLE) dvertising packets.

 ## Configuration
 Available configurations and their default values are in [`Kconfig`](./Kconfig).
 They are set in [`prj.conf`](./prj.conf).
 Here are some notable examples.